googlegsa/documentum.v3/branches/2.0.x/projects/README.txt

 •	dfcbase.jar (in <Documentum  root folder>/Shared)
 •	xml-apis.jar (in <Documentum  root folder>/Shared)
 •	log4j.jar (in <Documentum  root folder>/Shared)
-•	commons-httpclient-3.0.1.jar (in dctm_third_party/lib folder of the project)
-•	commons-codec-1.3.jar (in dctm_third_party/lib folder of the project)
+•	commons-logging.jar (in third_party/lib folder of the project)
-•	json.jar (in thirdp_arty/lib folder of the project)
+•	json.jar (in third_party/lib folder of the project)
-•	jcr-1.0.jar
 •	junit.jar (in third_party/lib folder of the project)
-•	spring.jar (in third_party/lib folder of the project)
+•	jcr-1.0.jar (to copy in third_party/lib folder of the project)
-•	commons-logging.jar (in third_party/lib folder of the project)
+•	spring.jar (to copy in third_party/lib folder of the project)
 •	connector-spi.jar (to copy in third_party/lib folder of the project)
 •	connector.jar (to copy in third_party/lib folder of the project
 •	connector-tests.jar (to copy in third_party/lib folder of the project